 The Company's portfolio strategy calls for it to invest in illiquid securities issued by private companies.
-These securities are also defined herein as lower middle market "LMM" investments.
+These securities are also defined herein as lower middle market ("LMM") investments.
 These portfolio investments may be subject to restrictions on resale and will generally have no established trading market or generally have established markets that are inactive.
-The Company determines in good faith the fair value of its portfolio investments, including private mergers, sales and acquisitions involving comparable companies, and includes these events in the valuation process.
+The Company determines in good faith the fair value of its portfolio investments pursuant to a valuation policy in accordance with ASC 820.
+The Company reviews external events, including private mergers, sales and acquisitions involving comparable companies, and includes these events in the valuation process.
 The Company's valuation policy and process are intended to provide a consistent basis for determining the fair value of the portfolio.

 For LMM investments, market quotations are generally not readily available.
 The Company uses the income approach to value its debt investments.
 The Company determines the fair value primarily using a yield approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments.
 The Company's estimate of the expected repayment date of a debt security is generally the legal repayment date of the instrument as the Company generally intends to hold its loans to repayment.
 The yield analysis considers changes in leverage levels, credit quality, portfolio company performance and other factors.
 The Company will use the value determined by the yield analysis as the fair value for that security.
-Additionally, it is the Company's position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing at a lower rate.
-Therefore, the Company's general intent to hold its loans to repayment, the Company generally does not believe that the fair value of the investment should be adjusted in excess of the face amount.
+However, it is the Company's position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing at a lower rate.
+Therefore, the Company does not believe that a market participant would pay a premium for the investment.
+Also, because of the Company's general intent to hold its loans to repayment, the Company generally does not believe that the fair value of the investment should be adjusted in excess of the face amount.
+However, adjustments to investment values will be made for impairments.

-The Company's portfolio strategy also calls for it to invest in private placement investments that are generally larger in size than LMM investments.
-Private placement investments generally have established markets that are not active, however market quotations are generally readily available.
+The Company's portfolio strategy also calls for it to invest primarily in private placement investments that are generally larger in size than LMM investments.
+Private placement investments generally have established markets that are not active; however, market quotations are generally readily available.
 For these private placement investments, the Company primarily uses observable inputs such as third party quotes or other independent pricing of identical or similar assets in non-active markets to determine the fair value of those investments.